 The Society has available listings of additional UK societies and institutions dedicated to the support of history and cognate disciplines in the humanities.
 In the addition, we have listings of prominent learned societies and professional bodies for historians outside the UK.

-- Listing of UK historical societies and related organisations (May 2022)
+- Listing of UK historical societies and related organisations (compiled by the RHS, April 2024)

-- Listing of History learned societies and professional bodies, Rest of World (May 2022)
+- Listing of History learned societies and professional bodies, Rest of World (compiled by the RHS, April 2024)

 Recent challenges to departments have often made reference to the value and appeal of a History degree, both in terms of students’ future employability and salary compared to other disciplines.